Anti-Greek sentiment: Romania

-At its inception Romanian national historiography was heavily influenced by romanticism.
-This led to a reconsideration of the role played by the Phanariotes who ruled modern day Romania as emissaries of the Ottoman Empire.
-Romanian national poet Mihai Eminescu described Greeks as "the poison of the Orient, hypocritical people who crave to exploit others".
+At its inception, Romanian national historiography was heavily influenced by romanticism.
+This led to a reconsideration of the role played by the Phanariotes, who ruled modern day Romania as emissaries of the Ottoman Empire.
+Romanian national poet Mihai Eminescu described Greeks as "the poison of the Orient, hypocritical people who crave to exploit others."
 The hellenophobic tendency in Romanian historiography was reversed through the work of historian Nicolae Iorga.

 During the course of the Macedonian Struggle, Romania founded the Macedo-Romanian Cultural Society which conducted ethnographic expeditions to Macedonia, Epirus and Thessaly.
 The Society later took up the role of representing Romania interests in the region.
 The propagation of Romanian nationalist ideals among the Aromanian communities, created a rift between the two countries known as the Aromanian question.
 Another important issue was the status of the inheritances of Greeks in Romania.
 In 1892, Romania refused to hand over the property of the recently deceased Greek expatriate Konstantinos Zappas to the Greek state citing an article of the Romanian constitution forbidding foreign nationals from owning agricultural land.
 The Trikoupis government then recalled its ambassador in Bucharest, Romania followed suit thus severing diplomatic relations between the countries.
 Diplomatic relations were restored in July 1896, in response to a rise of Bulgarian komitadji activity in Macedonia.
 In 1905, the two countries exchanged accusations regarding the Aromanian question.
 Romania claimed that Greek armed bands targeted ethnic Romanians in Macedonia, whereas Greece accused Romania of trying to create a false equation between Aromanians and Romanians.

 Hellenophobic articles began appearing in the Romanian press.
 On 2 August 1905, the Macedo-Romanian Cultural Society organized an anti-Greek protest in Bucharest, attended by army officers, students and ethnic Aromanians.
 After decrying Greek war crimes in Macedonia, the organizers called for a boycott of Greek products and services.
 Rioting was prevented by a large force of Romanian gendarmerie.
 On the same day a Greek owned cafe in Bucharest was vandalized and its owner beaten.
 Several days later three editors of the Greek-language newspaper Patris were expelled from the country for sedition.
-On 13 August, protesters burnt a Greek flag in Giurgiu.
+Additionally, on 13 August, protesters set on fire a Greek flag in Giurgiu.
 An official remonstrance by the Greek ambassador Tombazis was rebutted leading to a mutual withdrawal of embassies on 15 September.
 In November, the Romanian government allocated funding for the creation of armed Aromanian bands in Macedonia, a parallel motion closed numerous Greek schools in the country.
 In February 1906, six leading members of the Greek community were expelled from the country, citing their alleged funding of Greek bands in Macedonia.
 In July 1906, the Greek government officially severed diplomatic relations with Romania.
 In 1911, Greek prime minister Eleftherios Venizelos used the occasion of the Italo-Turkish War to improve relations with Bulgaria and Romania, restoring diplomatic relations with the latter.